-- Resins made from both of these materials differ in their flow properties, ion accessibility and chemicals and mechanical stability.
+- Resins made from these materials differ in their flow properties, ion accessibility and chemicals, and mechanical stability.

-- Polystyrene resins are proposed by polymerization reaction of styrene and divinyl benzene.
+- Polystyrene resins are proposed by the polymerization reaction of styrene and divinylbenzene.

 - Polystyrene resins are very useful for separating small molecular weight compounds.

 - Sulfonic acids are strong acids with good proton dissociation ability.
-By sulfonation process, acidic functional groups are easily attached to nearly every aromatic nucleus.
+The sulfonation process makes acidic functional groups easily attached to nearly every aromatic nucleus.

-- Resins substituted with sulfonic acid groups are strong cationic exchangers.
+- Resins substituted with sulfonic acid groups are cationic solid exchangers.

-- To prepare weekly acidic exchanger, carbohydrate groups can be attached to the aromatic rings instead of sulfonic acid group.
+- Carbohydrate groups can be attached to the aromatic rings instead of a sulfonic acid group to prepare a weekly acidic exchanger.

-- If basic functional groups are introduced, the resin can exchange anions rather than cations.
-Strong anion exchangers are prepared with a tertiary amine, yielding a strongly basic quaternary ammonium group.
-Weak anionic exchangers can be prepared with secondary amines, yielding a weakly basic tertiary amine.
+- If primary functional groups are introduced, the resin can exchange anions rather than cations.
+Strong anion exchangers are prepared with a tertiary amine, yielding an entire quaternary ammonium group.
+Weak anionic exchangers can be prepared with secondary amines, yielding a weakly primary tertiary amine.